Maleena11/Lost-and-Found/README.md

 🚀 System Overview
 This system allows students to:

-Report lost or found items بسهولة
+Report lost or found items
+ة
 View available notices about items

 Claim items securely

 Verify ownership through an organized process

 It also provides administrators with tools to manage users, items, and system activities effectively.